capsule-corp-ternoa/ternoa-proposals/README.md

 ## What is a TSP?

-TSP is a standard document to explain an implemented feature on Ternoa.
+TSP is a standard document that provide technical specifications and detailled explanations of an implemented feature on Ternoa.

 ## Mission